Notes

 Dark.
 A powerfully dark and indolic animal odor, plus a tang of plant oils and fungal must.

-There are 2 salt eaters here, and a leukocyte.
-They move to confront the intruders as they pass through the serous door slime.
+2 salt eaters and a leukocyte guard here and move to confront intruders through the serous door slime.

-- If the gang approach or enter combat here, a leukocyte spills from the orifice.
+- Trap: If approached, a leukocyte spills from the orifice.

-Closet: Locked from the outside.
-Key still in the lock.
-There’s a mycopath inside (surprises the opener,) plus a carpet beater, several bushel basket lids, and a wood bucket.
+Closet: Key still in the lock.
+A mycopath lurks inside (surprising the opener,) plus a carpet beater, 3 bushel basket lids, and tin bucket.

 BANISHING THE SALIENT